gharials/dev-path/docs/internet-web/web-pages.md

 !!! abstract "How to read this page"

+    **Structure**

+    The page is divided into the following key sections:

+    * Relationship between HTML, CSS, and JavaScript.
+    * Relationship between a web page and a web server.
+    * Overview of HTML.
+    * Overview of CSS.
+    * Overview of client-side JavaScript.

+    **Learning objectives**

-    After reading each section, make sure you can do the exercises in the section on your own any time.
-Also make sure that you appreciate the points in the section summaries.
+    After reading each section, make sure the following:

+    * You can do the exercises in the section easily on your own any time.
+Take help and do the same exercises multiple times if necessary.
+    * You appreciate the points stated in the section summaries and you can explain them in your own language.

 ## The fundamental building blocks of a web page